 Drawing complete.

 The graph will be redrawn in the Visualizer, with the k number of vertices colored in red.
 The vertices will also pulse to continuously indicate the Top-K query results until the graph is redrawn or another query is run.
-The Data section will display top 5 vertices by total degree: doctor.1, doctor.33, doctor.2, doctor.4, patient.0 as well.
+The Data section will display top 5 vertices by total degree: doctor.1, doctor.33, doctor.2, doctor.4, patient.0

 As expected, most of the top influential people are doctors.
 Doctors typically see more than one patient, so that would cause them to have more relationships, as opposed to the opposite where a patient sees more than one doctor.
 However, there is one influential person that is a patient.
 Patient 0, patient.0 in our graph, is connected to four different doctors.